DeepikhaR/Data-Analyst-Portfolio-Projects/README.md

-  1)Transformed data using Power Query and performed the ETL operations.
+  ->Transformed data using Power Query and performed the ETL operations.

-  2)Key metrics - employee count, attrition, attrition rate, average salary, average age, and average tenure.
+  ->Key metrics - employee count, attrition, attrition rate, average salary, average age, and average tenure.

-  3)I have displayed the attrition patterns using dynamic charts representing attrition by age, salary, gender, job role, and education level.
+  ->I have displayed the attrition patterns using dynamic charts representing attrition by age, salary, gender, job role, and education level.

-  4)This visual analysis enables you to pinpoint attrition trends based on diverse factors.
+  ->This visual analysis enables you to pinpoint attrition trends based on diverse factors.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------